snirdahan01/snirdahan01/README.md

-- 👋 Hi, I’m Snir Dahan, a Software Engineer and a Front-end Web Developer
+- 👋 Hi, I’m Snir Dahan, a Software Engineer and a Front End Developer
-- 👀 I’m interested in Web apps and ReactJS particulary
+- 👀 I’m interested in Web apps and ReactJS/TS particulary
-- 🌱 I’m currently learning Advanced ReactJS
+- 🌱 I’m currently learning Advanced ReactJS/TS, RTK and React Native and more.
 - 📫 How to reach me: snirdahan01@gmail.com